SyncCode2017/Crowdfund-Hardhat-Hackathon/README.md

 [unix timestamp convert](https://www.site24x7.com/tools/time-stamp-converter.html) to do the conversion.

+3. Ensure the frontEndContractsFile parameter in the crowd-fund-hardhat/utils/constants file is rooted to crowd-fund-frontend-backend-hackathon/constants/fundABizAddress.json and crowd-fund-frontend-backend-hackathon/constants/nftPerksAddresses.json location in the crowd-fund-frontend-backend-hackathon repo.
+Also, ensure frontEndAbiLocation parameter in the crowd-fund-hardhat/utils/constants file is rooted to crowd-fund-frontend-backend-hackathon/constants/ folder in the crowd-fund-frontend-backend-hackathon repo.

+4. Finally, set the SET_NFT_PERKS and UPDATE_FRONT_END paratmeters in the .env file of crowd-fund-hardhat repo to true as shown in the .env.example file.

-Then start the hardhat local blockchain by running this command in crowd-fund-hardhat-hackathon directory;
+5. Then start the hardhat local blockchain by running this command in crowd-fund-hardhat-hackathon directory;

 ```bash
 yarn hardhat node